Infamous003/go-blog/README.md

 # Go Blog

 A production-grade blogging platform built with Go and Chi router.
-It has features like auth, full-text search, prometheus metrics, email activation, rate limiting, etc
+It has features like auth, full-text search, prometheus metrics, email activation, rate limiting, etc. It also features a simple CI workflow that builds the binary, dockerfile and docker compose.

 ![Architecture Diagram](./images/diagram.jpg)